-Let's compare the different types of protein to find out which is the most effective for bodybuilding, and to choose the best option for your sports nutrition needs.
+Let's compare the different types of protein to find out which is the most effective for bodybuilding and to choose the best option for your sports nutrition needs.

 Why are proteins essential?